 "Does the kitty ever have any accidents outside of the litter box?"

 Sometimes this is something that happens when cats are older, sometimes this happens when cats are mad at their parents when they leave.
-Often times, this never happens so if it does on your watch, it’s a tell-tale sign that something is wrong.
+Often times, this never happens so if it does on your watch, it's a tell-tale sign that something might be wrong.

 "If your cat gets sick or misses the litter box, is there a certain cleaner you prefer me to use?
 If yes, where is it?"

-This may seem silly but it isn’t.
-Say they have hardwood floors and you grab a cleaner that has bleach in it, you will ruin their floors.
+This may seem silly but it isn't.
+Say they have hardwood floors and you grab a cleaner that has bleach in it, you could ruin their floors.

 "Are the Cat Profile and Vet Release forms filled out?"